franceslinyc/franceslinyc.github.io/whatelse.markdown

 permalink: /whatelse/
 ---

-<p align="justify"> When I am not musing on math or stats or programming in R (10+ hours/7), I enjoy skiing, traveling, being outdoors, and watching thriller and dark comedy films/TV series on Netflix. </p>
+<p align="justify"> When I am not musing on math or stats or programming in R (10+ hours/7 nowadays...), I enjoy skiing, traveling, being outdoors, and watching thriller and dark comedy films/TV series on Netflix. </p>

+<p align="justify"> I am also a huge fan of [effective altruism](https://www.effectivealtruism.org/articles/introduction-to-effective-altruism/).
+Check them out if you have not! </p>

 <p align="justify"> My next travel destination: Iceland </p>

-<p align="justify"> Places I have been to thus far: Nepal, Tibet, Japan, Canada, Swaziland, Thailand, Australia, France, UK, Switzerland, New Zealand (chased by sheep when I was 5...) </p>
+<p align="justify"> Places I have been to thus far: Nepal, Tibet, Japan, Canada, Swaziland (volunteered with Heart for Africa), Thailand, Australia, France, UK, Switzerland, New Zealand (chased by sheep when I was 5...) </p>

 <br>
 <br>